kaustubh-karthik/anki/elites/docs/01_feature_plan_conversation_practice_mode.md

 ### 2025-12-18 — Codex
 - Expanded built-in Korean grammar/collocation catalogs and added regression tests to ensure the planner emits the new patterns deterministically.

+### 2025-12-18 — Codex
+- Fixed a real-world deck snapshot bug: lexeme extraction now strips HTML in the source field (matching gloss extraction), with a regression test.

 ## Open Issues

 - [ ] Decide on default local dictionary source and licensing (offline-first, redistributable).